 2. Tonks and Lupin

 WHAT CAN I SAY ABOUT THE TRAGEDY OF TONKS AND LUPIN?
-She was an auror, weirdo of the family with purple hair.
+She was an Auror, the weirdo of the family with purple hair.
 He was a werewolf.
 Can I make it any more obvious?
-They were doomed from the very beginning, but refused to give up on each other—swoon-worthy.
+They were doomed from the very beginning but refused to give up on each other—swoon-worthy.
 They both have such big hearts, like to live on the edge, and died tragically at the Battle of Hogwarts.
 We needed more time with this couple!

 1. Ron and Hermione

-Who is your favorite HP ‘ship?
+Who is your favorite Harry Potter ‘ship?
 Let us know in the comments below!